smillerc/CurvilinearGrids.jl/README.md

 A few convienence constructors have been added to make it simpler to generate certain types of grids.
 Use the `?` in the REPL to see the useage.

-- `rectlinear_grid`: A rectlinear grid in 1D/2D/3D
+- `rectilinear_grid`: A rectilinear grid in 1D/2D/3D
-- `rectlinear_cylindrical_grid`: A rectlinear grid with cylindrical symmetry
+- `rectilinear_cylindrical_grid`: A rectilinear grid with cylindrical symmetry
-- `rectlinear_spherical_grid`: A rectlinear grid with spherical symmetry
+- `rectilinear_spherical_grid`: A rectilinear grid with spherical symmetry
-- `axisymmetric_rectlinear_grid`: A rectlinear grid with axisymmetry about a given axis
+- `axisymmetric_rectilinear_grid`: A rectilinear grid with axisymmetry about a given axis

 - `rtheta_grid`: Provide (r,θ) coordinates to generate a polar mesh
 - `axisymmetric_rtheta_grid`: Provide (r,θ) coordinates to generate a polar mesh with axisymmetry